Skip to main content

 The U.S. Exposure Prevention Information Network (EPINet) Sharps Injury and Blood and Body Fluid Exposure Surveillance Research Group collects data annually from healthcare facilities around the United States.
 Participating hospitals vary in size, geographic location, and teaching status.
 The exposure patterns, however, are very similar, suggesting a high degree of standardization among medical devices and procedures.

-• A total of 547 occurred in the operating and recovery rooms, and 341 in patient rooms or wards.
+• The greatest percentage of exposures (40.4%) occurred in the operating and recovery rooms, and 26.5% occurred in patient rooms or wards.

-• A contaminated sharp object was involved in 1,137 injuries.
-A total of 202 of these occurred while giving an injection and 220 while suturing.
+• A contaminated sharp object was involved in 1,450 injuries, with 25.4% occurring while giving an intramuscular or subcutaneous injection and 27.6% while suturing.

-• “Safety design” needles or medical devices were involved in 217 injuries, and safety mechanisms were not activated in 146 of those.
+• “Safety design” needles or medical devices were not activated in 66.0% of injuries and were partially activated in 26.3%.

-• The greatest number of exposures (272) occurred in patient rooms or wards.
+• The greatest percentage of exposures (39.4%) occurred in patient rooms or wards.

-• The barrier most commonly worn was a single pair of gloves (201).
+• The barrier most commonly worn was a surgical mask (74.9%).

-• The greatest number of exposures (310) was to the eyes (conjunctivae).
+• The greatest percentage of exposures (74.6%) was to the eyes (conjunctivae).

 OSHA BLOODBORNE PATHOGENS STANDARD